Frax USD (frxUSD) — Risk Report

 - No third-party audit of the frxUSD stablecoin contracts.
 LlamaRisk states this explicitly.
 The contracts are upgradeable proxies.
 Frax’s in-house “Security Cartel” reviewed the FIP-430 upgrade path, and ChainSecurity audited the FXB-side upgrade — but the frxUSD ERC-20 itself has no public third-party audit report.
 For an upgradeable stablecoin, that is the single biggest contract-level risk.

-- A 3-of-5 multisig with no timelock controls upgrades.
+- A multisig with no timelock controls upgrades — now 4-of-7, previously 3-of-5.
 The owner (

-0xB174…3f27, re-verified on-chain 2026-06-08: 3 of 5 signers, unchanged) can pause, upgrade the implementation, and modify parameters with zero delay.
+0xfFFffF4F3baC444b2C0ecf2A1840d018bE783937, verified on-chain 2026-08-13: a 4-of-7 Safe) can pause, upgrade the implementation, and modify parameters with zero delay.
 Combine that with “upgradeable + unaudited” and you have a high-trust configuration. - An unconfirmed December 2025 “stealth patch” allegation.
 A single-source Medium post (Donnyoregon) claims Frax silently deployed a contract patch between Dec 5–16, 2025 to fix a zero-value-ticket vulnerability without crediting the bounty submitter, with on-chain bytecode reportedly diverging from the verified Etherscan source; Token Sniffer flagged it.
 No Frax public response has surfaced.
-We can’t confirm the specific claim — but the 3-of-5 / no-timelock / upgradeable / unaudited setup is exactly what would enable such an action silently, which is why it’s worth flagging.
+We can’t confirm the specific claim — but the 4-of-7 / no-timelock / upgradeable / unaudited setup is exactly what would enable such an action silently, which is why it’s worth flagging.

 Frax Finance itself is an established team (Sam Kazemian, 5+ years, active development on frxUSD, Fraxtal L2, and frxETH) — the issuer-level track record is real.
 The contract-trust profile is the offsetting concern.